legop3/aprstokml/README.md

 # Modifications:
 This script will now write point data to a KML file each time there is a new point recieved.
+This KML file is meant to be put in google earth so that it updates in real time with the latest point from APRS.

+I previously have done this same thing in a much worse way, using old, outdated, closed-source software that only ran on windows.
+This is my new way of doing things.
+This software is designed to be used with GQRX and Direwolf, for RX of APRS packets using an RTL-SDR V3 dongle.
+Please let me know if you have any questions, just submit an issue in this repository and I will be happy to help you.

 # watch-aprs